 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 4,883 Total first-time, first-year (freshman) women who applied 8,750 Total first-time, first-year (freshman) men who were admitted 3,201 Total first-time, first-year (freshman) women who were admitted 6,065 Total full-time, first-time, first-year (freshman) men who enrolled 740 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 1,279 Total part-time, first-time, first-year (freshman) women who enrolled 5
+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 5,575 Total first-time, first-year (freshman) women who applied 10,217 Total first-time, first-year (freshman) men who were admitted 3,384 Total first-time, first-year (freshman) women who were admitted 7,352 Total full-time, first-time, first-year (freshman) men who enrolled 797 Total part-time, first-time, first-year (freshman) men who enrolled 2 Total full-time, first-time, first-year (freshman) women who enrolled 1,629 Total part-time, first-time, first-year (freshman) women who enrolled 7 Total first-time, first-year (degree-seeking) who applied 15,792 Total first-time, first-year (degree-seeking) who were admitted 10,736 Total first-time, first-year (degree-seeking) who enrolled 2,435